There are kitchens that you can call modern. They have a few modern touches--steel, glass, high-end appliances--yet

 - Hugely vibrant colors: A third color scheme employs one shockingly bold color--red, orange, blue--and uses this in great quantity throughout the kitchen.

 - Manmade materials: Melamine, steel, glass vs. real wood.

-- European: Scratch any ultra-modern kitchen and you'll find European provenance, usually Italian.
+- European: Scratch the surface of any ultra-modern kitchen design and you'll find European provenance, usually Italian.

 - Minimizing the natural look: Often, melamine surfaces will mimic the look of real wood, and some kitchens have flat, hard-edged panels of wood as accents.
 But this is about as far as it goes.

 - Clean and spare: De-emphasizing clutter and junk that you hate in your own kitchen (jealous, perhaps?).